7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 - Place the tray under grow lights or on a bright windowsill

-- The water should just reach the inner shelf supports - not flooding the mesh
+- The water should just reach the inner shelf supports, not flooding the mesh

 Watering schedule: